shacknerz/engineering/_posts/2015-09-16-on-the-fly-profile-picture.md

 *Trivia: the first two images were secret ones that only devs can obtain*

-As you can see, we don't have a big selection of pictures so with bigger customer organizations, it can be hard to distinguish users.
+As you can see, we didn't have a big selection of pictures so with bigger customer organizations, it could be hard to distinguish users.
 To solve this, our design team came up with a more personalized approach to default pictures using people's initials and a random color from our palette.
 This also means we would have to **render the pictures on the fly using dynamic information** about the user.